 A Good Gardener is a slow-paced and thought-provoking gardening game that has you growing crops for the sake of your country during wartime.
 The creators of the sleepover game Little Party are also responsible for this game.

 The game puts you into the shoes of a captured deserter, and the military requests you to plant crops within a walled compound.
 The experience in the game is very focused on planting.
 Every day, you have to plant a box of seeds, water them, and watch them grow into maturity.

 Once in a while, a mustachioed official will come over to collect the already-matured crops and talk to you.
 You will begin to uncover the truth about the ongoing war and your own past through your conversations with the officer.

 A Good Gardener is exclusively available for desktop computers and laptops, specifically those running on Windows, Mac, and Linux operating systems.

-Final Thoughts on the Best Gardening Games For You to Play on PC
+Final Thoughts on the Best Gardening Games on PC

 So there you have it- our compilation of the greenest, most relaxing gardening games to indulge your inner green thumb.
 As you might have noticed, most of these games offer a traditional portrayal of gardening, and this portrayal is that of a slow-paced, relaxing, and solitary activity.
 Nevertheless, most of the games on this list have added additional elements such as exploration, puzzle-solving, and social interaction to supplement the often-repetitive tasks involved in gardening.
 Whether you are a green thumb in real life or want to try out unusual games, these games are sure to have you potting and planting to your heart’s content.